BerendKemper/emperjs/README.md

 <h3><code>App.mimetypes</code></h3>
 Static readable and writable property of the <code>App</code>'s mimetypes.
 These mimetypes are used at the method <code>response</code>.<code>sendFile</code> to identify a file's extension with the corresponding mimetype.

+<h2>Class: <code>Socket</code></h2>
+<ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/net.html#net_class_net_socket">net.Socket</a></li></ul>
+This object is created internally by the server in the earliest stage of an incomming request right before the server's connection event is fired.
+The class <code>Socket</code> can be read from the static property <code>App.Socket</code>.
+It can be also be overwritten as long as the value is a class that was extended from <code>Request</code>.

 <h2>Class: <code>Request</code></h2>
 <ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_class_http_incomingmessage">http.IncomingMessage</a></li></ul>
 This object is created internally by the server.
-It is passed as the first parameter to an endpoint's function.
+It is passed as the first parameter to any endpoint's function.
 It may be used to access response status, headers and data.
-The class <code>Request</code> can be read from the <code>App</code>'s static property <code>IncomingMessage</code>.
+The class <code>Request</code> can be read from the static property <code>App.IncomingMessage</code>.
 It can be also be overwritten as long as the value is a class that was extended from <code>Request</code>.
 <h3><code>request.body</code></h3>
 Property where the requests parsed <code>body</code> resides.
 The <code>body</code> is parsed by an individual <code>requestBodyParser</code>.
 <h3><code>Request.bodyParsers</code></h3>